Applicability of multi-component study on Bayesian searches for targeted anisotropic stochastic gravitational-wave background: Parameter Estimation for multi-component injection

 \subsubsection{Posterior distirbution}

-Fig.\@ \ref{fig:example_posterior_multi} is an example of the posterior distribution for two-component recovery when the injection is loud enough to have a large Bayes factor for decisive signal evidence.
-The injected parameter values are $(\epsilon_0,\alpha_0)\sim(2.88\times10^{-6},2.9865)$ for Galactic-plane injection indicated by a red star and $(\epsilon_1,\alpha_1)\sim(1.62\times10^{-6},2.5511)$ for Isotropic injection indicated by an orange star.
-The vertical dashed line on 1-dimensional histograms shows $(0.05,0.95)$ percentiles for each distribution and the inner circle of the two-dimensional plot shows $68\%$ contour level while the outer circle is associated with $95\%$ contour level.
-As is inferred by Fig.\@ \ref{fig:example_posterior_multi}, the injected values are precisely recovered within an error of $O(0.1)\%$ for the very loud signal.
-In contrast, Fig.\@ \ref{fig:example_posterior_single}, which is an example of posterior distribution for single component recovery against the two-component injection, shows a bias in the recovery.
-The injected parameter values are $(\epsilon_0,\alpha_0)\sim(8.18\times10^{-8},2.0/3.0)$ for Galactic-plane injection and $(\epsilon_1,\alpha_1)\sim(4.092\times10^{-9},0.0)$ for Isotropic injection.
-The isotropic component of the Galactic-plane signal is recovered with optimal (SNR)$\approx 100$.
-As the definition of optimal \ac{SNR}, we refer to the Eq.\@9 of Ref.\@\cite{Callister_2017}.
-Although we inject a very loud Galactic-plane signal and the log of \ac{BF} ($\sim6.5\times10^3$) for recovery shows a significantly high value, its posterior distribution does not recover the target signal.
+\figref{fig:example_posterior_multi} is an example of the posterior distribution for two-component recovery when the injection is loud enough to have a large Bayes factor for decisive signal evidence.
+The values of the injected parameters are $(\epsilon_0,\alpha_0)\sim(1.0\times10^{-7},2.0/3.0)$ for Galactic-plane injection indicated by a red star and $(\epsilon_1,\alpha_1)\sim(5.0\times10^{-8},0.0)$ for Isotropic injection indicated by an orange star.
+The vertical dashed line on the 1-dimensional histograms shows the $(0.05,0.95)$ percentiles for each distribution and the inner circle of the two-dimensional plot shows the $68\%$ contour level while the outer circle is associated with the $95\%$ contour level.
+As inferred by \figref{fig:example_posterior_multi}, the injected values are precisely recovered within an error of $O(0.1)\%$ for the very loud signal.
+In contrast, \figref{fig:example_posterior_single}, which is an example of the posterior distribution for single component recovery versus two-component injection, shows a bias in its recovered parameters.
+The values of the injected parameters are same as the ones in \figref{fig:example_posterior_multi}.
+The isotropic component of the Galactic-plane signal is recovered with optimal \ac{SNR}$\approx 123$.
+As the definition of optimal \ac{SNR}, we refer to the Eq.\@9 of Ref.\@ \cite{Callister_2017}.
+Although we inject a very loud Galactic-plane signal and the logarithmic \ac{BF} ($\sim1.92\times10^4$) for recovery shows a significantly high value, its posterior distribution does not recover the injected signal.